byanto/fintrackr/CODE_STYLE.md

 # ✨ Fintrackr - Code Style & Naming Conventions

-To keep this project clean, consistent, and professional, we follow these conventions:
+To keep this project clean, consistent, and professional, please follow these conventions:

 ---